 Choosing based on benchmark scores alone

 A model that tops the MTEB leaderboard might not handle your specific content well.
-We've seen this repeatedly—teams choose the highest-ranked general model and get worse results than a lower-ranked specialized model.
-One client in financial services switched from a top-ranked general model to a finance-specific model and improved retrieval accuracy by 18%.
-The specialized model understood financial terminology and document structure better even though it ranked lower on general benchmarks.
+This pattern repeats: teams choose the highest-ranked general model and get worse results than a lower-ranked specialized model.
+In financial services, switching from a top-ranked general model to a finance-specific model can meaningfully improve retrieval accuracy because the specialized model understands financial terminology and document structure better even though it ranks lower on general benchmarks.

 Ignoring cost scaling

 Embedding costs seem negligible until you scale.
 A $10 monthly cost becomes $1,000 at 100x volume.
 If your RAG system takes off, you need to know whether you can afford to scale or whether you'll need to re-architect around a cheaper model later.
-We've helped three clients migrate to different embedding models after launch because their initial choice became cost-prohibitive at scale.
-Each migration required re-embedding their entire document collection and extensive testing to ensure quality didn't degrade.
+Post-launch embedding-model migrations are a common painful pattern: when the initial choice becomes cost-prohibitive at scale, the team has to re-embed the entire document collection and run extensive testing to ensure quality doesn't degrade.

 Not testing with actual data

 Every document collection has unique characteristics.
 Technical manuals differ from customer support tickets differ from legal contracts.
 Your model needs to perform well on your specific content types.
 Testing with sample data before committing prevents expensive rebuilds later.
-One client discovered after implementation that their chosen model couldn't handle the mixed English-Spanish content in their customer support documents.
-A different model with better multilingual support would have been the right choice if they'd tested properly.
+A common late-stage failure: discovering after implementation that the chosen model can't handle mixed-language content (e.g. English-Spanish customer support documents).
+A different model with better multilingual support would have been the right choice if it had been tested properly.

 Mismatching model size to requirements

 Using a 1,024-dimension model when 384 dimensions would work wastes compute and storage.
 Using a compact model when you need nuanced semantic understanding sacrifices accuracy.
 Right-sizing matters.
-We generally start with mid-sized models (768-1,024 dimensions) and scale up or down based on actual performance requirements.
+A safe starting point is mid-sized models (768-1,024 dimensions), then scaling up or down based on actual performance requirements.
 Most applications don't need the largest available models, but some genuinely benefit from the additional semantic richness.

 Making the Right Choice for Your Use Case

 For most business applications, OpenAI's text-embedding-3-large provides a strong balance of performance, reliability, and reasonable cost.
-It's where we start with clients unless they have specific requirements that push them toward specialized models.
+It's the right default unless specific requirements push you toward specialized models.

 For search-heavy applications where retrieval quality is critical, Cohere's embed-english-v3.0 with asymmetric document and query models often delivers better results.
 The additional complexity is worth it when precision directly impacts business outcomes.